What To Do After A Car Crash

 You should not accept a settlement from the other party’s insurance company until your injuries are completely healed.
 (Your lawyer will not file a lawsuit or claim until your injuries are healed, either.)
 This will help ensure that you do not receive an amount less than what you need.

-It’s always a good idea to visit the doctor after being in any accident.
+It’s always a good idea to visit the doctor after being in an accident.
 At the very least, you’ll at least have a checkup and will have peace of mind that you are healthy.